OwlfaceGames/promptly/README.md

 # Promptly
 A simple, minimalist and performant zsh prompt.
-I found it really annoying trying to find a good simple minimalist prompt that was performant so I had ago at making my own.
+I found it really annoying trying to find a good simple minimalist prompt that was performant so I had a go at making my own.
+I made this prompt for myslef and use it daily.

 ## Usage
 ### Clone repo